jiongtj/Learning-CDF/README.md

-# Learning-CDF
+# Learning-CDF: Learning Conjugate Direction Fields for Planar Quadrilateral Mesh Generation

+This repository contains the implementation for the paper:
-Official implementation of “Learning Conjugate Direction Fields for Planar Quadrilateral Mesh Generation”.
+Learning Conjugate Direction Fields for Planar Quadrilateral Mesh Generation.